SebastianGranadosJ/StarkAdvisorBackend/README.md

 # 🌐 Financial Intelligence Hub – Backend
 *A centralized platform for smarter, data-driven financial decisions.*

-This backend powers a financial analytics platform designed to centralize market information and help users make informed investment decisions.
+This project is a **Backend API** that powers a financial analytics platform designed to centralize market information and help users make informed investment decisions.
-It aggregates financial news through web scraping, processes market data for stocks, ETFs, and currencies, computes technical indicators, recommends daily trading opportunities, and provides a multilingual AI chatbot capable of answering questions about both the platform and the financial world.
+It exposes structured endpoints that aggregate financial news through web scraping, process market data for stocks, ETFs, and currencies, compute technical indicators, recommend daily trading opportunities, and provide a multilingual AI chatbot capable of answering questions about both the platform and the financial world.

 ---